Richard42Graham/WLED-Lion/instructions/instructions.md

 )

 **Documentation**
-There are also some great documentation online for changing settings and doing other things with it. [https://kno.wled.ge/basics/tutorials/](https://kno.wled.ge/basics/tutorials/)
+There is also some great documentation online for changing settings and doing other things with it. [https://kno.wled.ge/basics/tutorials/](https://kno.wled.ge/basics/tutorials/)